taddes/liri-node-app/README.md

 <hr>

 There are 4 primary functions Liri can execute.
-After initiating the node liri.js program, enter one these four functions:
+After initiating the node liri.js program by typing `node liri.js `, enter one these four functions:

 * `my-tweets`
 Allows a user to access and print their 20 most recent tweets.